peel3r/cgol/README.markdown

 #Conwey's Game of Life using HTML, CSS and JavaScript
- ##Clasic problem from the 70's implemented in the browser using
+ ##Clasic problem from the 70's implemented in the browser

  ###Rules